randogoth/md2txt/README.md

 # md2amb utilities

 This repository contains command line helpers for transforming Markdown into formats that work well on retro hardware or constrained text viewers.
+A small plugin API lets you mix-and-match parsers and renderers so additional formats can plug into the same preprocessing pipeline.

 ## Tools

 - `md2amb.py` – converts Markdown into Amber-screen formatted text (see script for details).
-- `md2txt.py` – converts Markdown into 80-column, DOS-compatible plain text with extensive formatting support:
+- `md2txt.py` – converts Markdown into 80-column, DOS-compatible plain text with extensive formatting support.
+It ships with the default `markdown` parser and `text` renderer plugins and exposes the core pipeline so you can add your own parser or renderer modules:
   - FIGlet-rendered headings (H1–H3) driven by optional YAML frontmatter (`h1_font`, `h2_font`, `h3_font`).
   - H4+ headings rendered in uppercase with dashed underlines.
   - Emphasis styles converted to spaced or delimited characters, e.g. `**bold**` → `B O L D`, `__strong__` → `_s_t_r_o_n_g_`, `~~strike~~` → `~s~t~r~i~k~e~`.